01 of 07

 - Thread the sewing machine with your regular sewing thread (bobbin and upper thread).

 - Sew a small baby hem on what will be the top edge of your sundress.
-(Turn under 1/8" to 1/4", press, turn under again to enclose the raw edge.
-Sew the hem in place by sewing as close to the folded edge that is on the body of the fabric, as possible.)
+(Turn under 1/8 to 1/4 inch, press, turn under again to enclose the raw edge.
+Sew the hem in place by sewing as close to the folded edge on the body of the fabric as possible.)

 03 of 07

-Always leave a couple of inches of thread tail when you stop sewing with elastic thread.
-Do not use automatic thread cutting features on your sewing machine while sewing with elastic thread!
-The automatic thread cutter will not leave a long enough tail, causing the end of the elastic thread to pull back into the bobbin case and you needing to re-thread the machine.
+- Always leave a couple of inches of thread tail when you stop sewing with elastic thread.
+Do not use automatic thread cutting features on your sewing machine while sewing with elastic thread.
+The automatic thread cutter will not leave a long enough tail, causing the end of the elastic thread to pull back into the bobbin case, requiring you to rethread the machine.

 04 of 07